 - Makita, Etsura, 1995, Gadamer-Bibliographie (1922–1994), New York: Peter Lang (in German) (this bibliography, in updated form, also appears at the ‘Gadamer Home Page’, see Other Internet Resources below.)

 - Malpas, Jeff, 2014, ‘Place and Situation’, in Malpas (2014), pp. 354–366.

 - Malpas, Jeff, Ulrich Arnswald and Jens Kertscher (eds.), 2002, Gadamer’s Century: Essays in Honour of Hans-Georg Gadamer, Cambridge, Mass.: MIT Press.

-- Malpas, Jeff, and Hans-Helmuth Gander (eds.), 2014 (in press), The Routledge Companion to Philosophical Hermeneutics, London: Routledge (includes entries on Gadamer as well as related figures and topics).
+- Malpas, Jeff, and Hans-Helmuth Gander (eds.), 2014, The Routledge Companion to Hermeneutics, London: Routledge.

 - Malpas, Jeff, and Santiago Zabala (eds.), 2010, Consequences of Hermeneutics: Fifty Years After “Truth and Method”, Evanston, Ill.: Northwestern University Press.

 - McAuliffe, Sam, 2023, Improvisation in Music and Philosophical Hermeneutics, London: Bloomsbury.